amateur3673/AttackAndDefense/README.md

 Research about adversarial samples recently is a hot topic in Machine Learning.
 In this repository, i just want to introduce some methods for generating adversarial samples and how to defend against them.

-## Note: There's still many interesting method, i will update later in the future.
+## Note: There's still many other interesting methods, i will update later in the future.

 ## Installation